 If the CPM user wishes to obtain the disposition-state of the CPM Standalone Message (e.g. whether the message is delivered or interworked to the recipients or not, whether the recipients read the message), the CPM Client SHALL set the disposition notifications requested (delivered, interworked and/or display notifications) according to the rules and procedures described in section 5.4 “Disposition Notifications”.

-If the size of the message is over 1300 bytes, the CPM Client SHALL perform the procedures specified in 7.2.1.2 “Sending a Large Message”.
-Otherwise, the CPM Client SHALL perform the procedures specified in 7.2.1.1 “Sending a Pager Mode CPM Standalone Message”.
+I If Pager Mode CPM Standalone Message (including Legacy Pager Mode CPM Standalone Message and Super Pager Mode CPM Standalone Message ) is used, the CPM Client SHALL perform the procedures specified in 7.2.1.1 “Sending a Pager Mode CPM Standalone Message”.
+Otherwise, the CPM Client SHALL perform the procedures specified in 7.2.1.2 “Sending a Large Message Mode CPM Standalone Message”

 Forwarding/Including Stored Data without Downloading to the CPM Client